bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_one_analysis.rst

 Abstract
 ========

 This tutorial will show how one performs analysis of both the audio and video in a feature-length film.
 It is assumed that the reader has at least some familiarity with Python or a similar coding language, i.e. Ruby, Javascript, etc. and is comfortable using the command line.
-The current version of the tutorial is tested with Mac OS 10.8.
+These tutorials have been tested with Mac OS 10.8 and, more recently, 10.9.

 Prerequisites
 =============